Area and Global Studies Mentorship Program

 The mentor will continue to be the go-to person for questions about research, writing, publication, and other forms of dissemination.
 The mentor will continue to be available to the recent hire for other questions about building a record of scholarly and creative achievement.

-The mentor will continue to be a resource on service to the academic and Grand Rapids area communities, and continue to strongly encourage the recent hire to fully engage in service to the unit, the college, the university, and the local community.
+The mentor will continue to be a resource on service to the academic and Grand Rapids area communities, and continue to strongly encourage the recent hire to fully engage in service to the department, the college, the university, and the local community.

 FOURTH YEAR AND BEYOND